NickWilkinson37/voxseg/README.md

 python3 voxseg/main.py data_directory output_directory
 ```

-To explore the avaliable flags for changing settings navigate to the voxseg directory and call:
+To explore the available flags for changing settings navigate to the voxseg directory and call:
 ```bash
 python3 voxseg/main.py -h
 ```